 Halles des 5 Cantons: locals’ favourite on weekends!
 Les halles is an indoor market open every morning till 1pm except Mondays.
 Don’t miss getting there on weekends around 12pm to enjoy a glass of fresh white wine with a plate of oysters, shrimps or anshovies: just do it as a local !

-❤️ Next to the market in the same building, you’ll find a nice food court offering a large choice of food, either local French cuisine (specialities of fish & seafood or meat) or international (Mexican, Italian, Asian, healthy bowls), all delicious!
+❤️ Next to the market in the same building, you’ll find a nice food court offering a large choice of food, either local French cuisine (specialities of fish & seafood or meat) or international (Mediterranean, Italian or Asian), all delicious!
 You can just pick anything you want and gather on the tables arranged around the bar to enjoy your meal.
 The place might be especially crowded and lively during weekends and when they organize thematic night parties.
-It is open at lunchtime till 2pm and in the evening till 9pm (10pm on Fridays & Saturdays) but closed on Mondays.
+It is open at lunchtime till 3pm and in the evening till 9pm (10pm on Fridays & Saturdays) but closed on Mondays.

 Les Cavaliers beach

-La Paillotte Bleue: our favourite ❤️!
-This nice beach restaurant is definitely worth the bike ride to Les Cavaliers beach!
-The food is awesome, fresh and healthy.
+La Paillotte Bleue: This nice beach restaurant is definitely worth the bike ride to Les Cavaliers beach!
+The food is well-prepared, fresh and healthy.
 Try out their poke bowls or falafels with a healthy homemade juice at lunchtime and the tapas such as padrón peppers, hummus or gambas tempuras with a fabulous cocktail in the evening!

 La Madrague beach

-L’Arrantza : <NEW in 2020> Nami House guests’ favourite last year!
-You know now where to go for a drink after surf lesson with Anglet Surf Spirit !
-This nice bar-restaurant serves snacks to share (notably mussels a la plancha).
+L’Arrantza : Nami House guests’ favourite after a surf lesson with Anglet Surf Spirit !
+This nice bar restaurant serves snacks to share (notably mussels a la plancha).
 Moreover, it has the biggest terrace on the seafront to enjoy ocean sunset view.

 Along the Adour river